 Posted in Inside SP78

-To check out the Astros page for statistics through July, click here.
-The boxes for league leaders, team rankings, and award totals have been left blank; these numbers will be added after all NL team statistics have been finalized, and July award winners have been picked.
+To peruse the Padres page for stats through July, click here.
+The boxes for league leaders, team rankings, and award totals have been left blank; these numbers will be added after all NL team statistics have been finalized, and July award winners have been picked, which will be soon.

 Posted in Inside SP78

-To check out the Braves stat page for July, click here.
-(The boxes for league leaders, team rankings, and award totals have been left blank; these numbers will be added after all NL team statistics have been finalized, and July award winners have been picked).
+To check out the Pirates page for stats through July, click here.
+The boxes for league leaders, team rankings, and award totals have been left blank; these numbers will be added after all NL team statistics have been finalized, and July award winners have been picked.